milaflops/advent/readme.md

 ## Structure

-solutions are in `/YEAR/day_X.lang`, mostly Ruby for now
+solutions are in `/YEAR/day_X.lang`, mostly Ruby, because Ruby is literally the only language designed to make programmers happy

+and happiness is the goal here

 all inputs are saved to `/YEAR/inputs/day_X.txt`

-but I `.gitignore`d all the inputs for now, 'cause I'm not sure if it's poor form to commit this stuff idk

 ## Background

-i worked retail for many holidays in a row, so this time period carries, for me, some *very specific* associations.
-I shant elaborate.
-But I'm doing this as a form of therapy, like maybe I can build new associations with Christmas!
-This is now the time of Mind Bicycles, or something! the positive feeling of accomplishment! a healthy collaborative and competitive spirit! fun little coding problems that are Christmas-themed!
+I worked retail for many holidays in a row, which kinda ruined Winter Holidays for me.
+So I'm doing this as a form of therapy, like maybe I can build new associations with Christmas!
+This is now the time of Mind Bicycles, or something!
+The positive feeling of accomplishment!
+A healthy collaborative and competitive spirit!
+Fun little coding problems that are Christmas-themed!

 in short: I want to love Christmas again

+Also, be kind to workers during the holidays.
+Their feet hurt.